 The mission of the Laboratory for Nutrition and Vision Research is to discover mechanisms of aging, particularly in the eye, and seek nutritional and other new means to delay age-related debilities such as age-related macular degeneration (AMD) and cataract.
 These are the primary blinding diseases.
 Because many age related diseases have in common the accumulation of cytotoxic proteins, our research focuses on the adverse effects of protein damage and cellular means to remove that damage in order to prolong organ function.
-More specifically, we examine how the ubiquitin proteolytic pathway, the major protein degrading machine in the cell, functions to remove damaged proteins.
-Additional interests involve elucidating functions of the ubiquitin proteolytic pathways in regulation of cell proliferation, migration and differentiation.
+More specifically, we examine how the ubiquitin proteolytic pathway and autophagic-lysosomal proteolytic pathways cooperate, to remove damaged proteins and maintain homeostasis.
+Most recently we have devoted considerable capacity to elucidating why consuming higher glycemia diets (such as the typical American diet) causes accelerated rates of AMD and cataract, and how dietary management and new therapies can be directed to reduce sugar-induced damage in many bodily tissues.
+These studies required that we exploit modern metabolomic and microbiome tools to complete a comprehensive picture of how dietary glycemia, eye function, aging, the metabolome and microbiome are related.
+In turn, the findings are leading us to novel metabolic networks that involve diet, multiple metabolites and the microbiome.
+Additional interests involve elucidating functions of the ubiquitin proteolytic pathways in regulation of cell proliferation, migration and differentiation, and epidemiologic dietary pattern analyses.
 We also explore relationships between protein damage and inflammation upon stress and aging.

 1. Identify nutritional factors that are causally related to onset, prevalence and progress of age-related macular degeneration and cataract.
 Design diets, dietary supplements, natural or pharmacologic agents to delay these diseases.
 Identify and harness proteolytic pathways to retain cellular and tissue function upon stress and aging.